-The use or possession of tobacco, alcohol or drugs in the school building, on the school grounds, in school vehicles, or at school events at home or away is strictly forbidden.
-The appearance of students in school or at school functions, at home or away, who are to any degree under the influence of alcohol or drugs is strictly forbidden.
-Students who are in violation of the rules governing tobacco, alcohol, or drugs will be suspended from school or will lose their privilege to attend or participate in any or all school functions, including commencement, or both.
-Additional rules governing the use of alcohol, tobacco, or drugs are contained in the Code of Conduct for Students in Athletic and Non-Athletic Co-Curricular Activities.
+The use or possession of tobacco, alcohol, or drugs in the school building, on the school grounds, in school vehicles, or at school events at home or away is strictly forbidden.
+The appearance of students in school or at school functions, at home or away, who are to any degree under the illegal influence of alcohol or drugs is strictly forbidden.
+Students who are in violation of the rules governing tobacco, alcohol, or drugs will be suspended from school or will lose their privilege to attend or participate in any or all school functions or both.